Other supervisor(s):

 Research conducted on the state of the media landscape and its relation to the Basque conflict following ETA's 2018 dissolution is minimal.

-2. To what extent do Basque regional news outlets differ from Madrid-based news outlets in their portrayal of the situation?
+2. To what extent do Basque regional newspapers differ from Madrid-based newspapers in their reporting of this relationship?

-3. Does media discourse in Madrid-based and Basque news outlets contribute to a deep, complex and well-rounded understanding of the Basque conflict in its framing of the current situation?
+3. Does media discourse in Spanish and Basque news outlets contribute to a deep, complex and well-rounded understanding of the Basque conflict in its reporting of the current situation?

 Methods:

-I will conduct an online search for opinion pieces and editorials published from 2018 to 2023 using relevant keywords.
-In order to allow for a representative sample of the press this study will take the most influential newspapers from across the political spectrum and across the pro-Spanish/Basque nationalist divide.
+The object of analysis is a sample of opinion pieces and editorials published from 2018 to 2023.
+In order to allow for a representative sample of the press, this study takes the most influential newspapers from across the political spectrum and across the pro-Spanish/Basque nationalist divide.